mail4one/mail4one/README.md

 ## Known to work
  * Server: Google Cloud f1-micro with Ubuntu 18.04 - Always Free instance
  * Clients: thunderbird, evolution, k9mail
  * smtp: Received email from all.
-Didnt see any drops.
+Didn't see any drops.
 Tested from gmail, protonmail, reddit and few others

 ## Contribution